 Some Common Signs of Drowning

-Enrol kids in swimming lessons to ensure that they are equipped with the skills to swim safely.
+Enrol kids in swimming lessons early to ensure that they are equipped with the skills to swim safely.
 Babies can start lessons as young as six weeks old with a paediatrician's approval.
-Infants cannot swim on their own as they are not strong enough and have not yet developed fine motor skills.
-However, starting little ones in swim lessons at a young age will get your child comfortable with structured lessons, their teacher and, most importantly, the water.
+While infants cannot swim on their own as they have not yet developed the strength and motor skills needed, starting little ones with swimming tuition at a young age will get them comfortable with structured lessons, their teacher and most importantly, the water.
 All swim lessons should include safety survival techniques such as:

 - Fall in, turn around, reach for the wall